wangonya/wangonya.com-old-/src/pages/blog/building-cli-apps-with-python.md

 * Prompting users for input
 * CRUD (with an online API) **(Practice project)**
   * Working with data structures
-  * Writing to local files)
+  * Writing to local files
-  * Saving data to a sqlite database
 * Testing with pytest
 * Practice project
 * Posting a package on [Pypi](https://pypi.org/)